-Say Something Nice Day may not be an official government holiday, but we think it deserves recognition for the simple reminder that a few kind words go a long way.
+While there is an official Something Nice Day, we think the idea of spreading kindness and compliments should happen every day of the year.
+Show your kids that a few kind words go a long way.
 Scroll down for a few compliments you can pay to the people in your life.

 photo: Bessi via pixabay

 Compliments for Kids

 Experts agree that specific praise (What a nice job you did writing your name) boost self-esteem more than general compliments (You are so smart!).
 Here’s a few examples:

 You did a great job putting your shoes on.

 I like your singing voice.
 Please sing me another song.